jnorthrup/narchy/docs/nal/README.txt

+## WARNING most files here are for previous versions of OpenNARS and syntax is incompatible until translated

 Example experience files are in directory Examples.

 - "test??" contains individual unit tests, generally organized by NAL level